-- RECOMMENDED EXAM: Mental Status, Pulse, Initial and Final Rhythm - The American Heart Association no longer supports routine prehospital hypothermia induction for all out of hospital cardiac arrests based on the most current literature. - Acute myocardial infarction, cardiomyopathy, and primary arrhythmia are the most common causes for cardiac arrest. - In observational studies, PaCO2 in a normal range (35 to 45 mmHg) when measured at 37°C is associated with better outcomes than higher or lower PaCO2 Antiarrhythmic drugs should be reserved for patients with recurrent or ongoing unstable arrhythmias. - No data support the routine or prophylactic use of antiarrhythmic drugs after the return of spontaneous circulation following cardiac arrest, even if such medications were employed during the resuscitation. - Determining and correcting the underlying cause of the arrhythmia (eg, electrolyte disturbance, acute myocardial ischemia, toxin ingestion) is the best intervention.
+- RECOMMENDED EXAM: Mental Status, Pulse, Initial and Final Rhythm - The American Heart Association no longer supports routine prehospital hypothermia induction for all out of hospital cardiac arrests based on the most current literature. - Acute myocardial infarction, cardiomyopathy, and primary arrhythmia are the most common causes for cardiac arrest. - Based on current literature, Ventricular Fibrillation and Pulseless Ventricular Tachycardia patients who are successfully resuscitated should be transported to a 24/7 STEMI capable facility. - In observational studies, PaCO2 in a normal range (35 to 45 mmHg) when measured at 37°C is associated with better outcomes than higher or lower PaCO2 - Antiarrhythmic drugs should be reserved for patients with recurrent or ongoing unstable arrhythmias. - No data support the routine or prophylactic use of antiarrhythmic drugs after the return of spontaneous circulation following cardiac arrest, even if such medications were employed during the resuscitation. - Determining and correcting the underlying cause of the arrhythmia (eg, electrolyte disturbance, acute myocardial ischemia, toxin ingestion) is the best intervention.